 Craig Ruaux, BVSc (Hons), Ph.D., MACVSc, DACVIM-SA tells Hills Pet Nutrition that 60% of cats with chronic GI problems improve with nutritional therapy alone.

-That’s right—for most cats, diet alone is enough to ease IBD symptoms.
+That’s right—for many cats, diet alone is enough to ease IBD symptoms.
 No drugs necessary.

 While there’s no arguing that diet can help, however, there is definitely some debate on how much it can help.
 Some experts say IBD is incurable.
 Others disagree, saying that diet is both the cause of, and the cure for, IBD.